 “This is the ‘Han Shot First’ of the Spider-Verse” – schnee has also compiled a thread of alterations made to the film’s digital release version from its theatrical release version, yet another sad exhibit of streaming media’s erasure of our collective pop cultural memory and shared experience:

 Karan Soni, who plays Pavitr Prabhakar aka Spider-Man: India, on the collaborative process behind his character’s development:

 In this long but worthwhile discussion, Jessie Gender and friends trace myriad signifiers of minority and counter-cultural archetypes within the film’s text, key to Unraveling The Spider-Verse‘s Queerness:

-And one more from schnee, all about the scene-stealing Hobie (Daniel Kaluuya), which reads his grassroots anti-facism through the lens of the writing of George B. N. Ayittey, notes the surprisingly layered, thematically detailed way in which his character is crafted, and demonstrates how these details reveal themselves only upon rewatch:
+And one more from schnee, all about the scene-stealing Hobie (Daniel Kaluuya), which reads his grassroots anti-facism through the lens of the writing of George B. N. Ayittey, notes the surprisingly layered and thematically detailed crafting of his character, and demonstrates how these details reveal themselves only upon rewatch: